vanya-vasya/website-4-bird/PAYMENT_HISTORY_FIX_SUMMARY.md

 ## 🎯 Problem

-Successful Networx payments complete but **never appear in Payment History**.
+Successful Secure-Processor payments complete but **never appear in Payment History**.

 ---

 ## 🔍 Root Cause

-**File:** `app/api/webhooks/networx/route.ts` (Lines 89-96)
+**File:** `app/api/webhooks/secure-processor/route.ts` (Lines 89-96)

-The webhook handler received payment notifications from Networx but only logged them.
+The webhook handler received payment notifications from Secure-Processor but only logged them.
 It **never wrote transactions to the database**.

 ```typescript
 // BEFORE (BROKEN):